Russian opera 'Boris Godunov' to open next La Scala season - NewsBreak

 Russian opera 'Boris Godunov' to open next La Scala season

-MILAN — (AP) — Milan’s famed La Scala opera house on Monday announced the celebration of next season’s gala premiere with the Russian opera “Boris Godunov,″ a move it hopes will underline the separation of culture from politics.
+In a move that aims to separate politics from culture, Milan’s famed Teatro alla Scala on Monday announced the celebration of next season's gala premiere with the Russian opera “Boris Godunov."

-He referred to the Dec.
-7 feast day for Milan’s patron saint, when La Scala holds its gala season opener each year, one of the most anticipated events of the European cultural calendar.

-La Scala general manager Dominique Meyer emphasized that the choices were made two to three years ago, in keeping with the opera world’s practice of drafting calendars and booking stars years in advance.
+General Manager Dominique Meyer underlined that choices were made two to three years ago, in keeping with opera world's practice of drafting calendars and booking stars years in advance.

-The announcement of the rare Russian premiere comes months after La Scala became one of the first opera houses to exclude Russian conductor Valery Gergiev after he failed to respond to their appeal to denounce Russia's invasion of Ukraine.
+The move comes months after La Scala became one of the first opera houses to exclude Russian conductor Valery Gergiev after he failed to respond to their appeal to denounce the war.

 “We considered him like a politician.
 The others, no. He is almost culture minister.
 It is another case,’’ Meyer said.